Home Depot: Blinds.com

 Blinds.com is an e-commerce retailer of window blinds and window coverings.
 Blinds.com was founded by Jay Steinfeld in 1993.
-By 2006, the company was named #186 on the Internet Retailer Top 500 Guide, as well as the 10th fastest-growing e-commerce company on the list.
+By 2006, the company was named No. 186 on the Internet Retailer Top 500 Guide, as well as the 10th fastest-growing e-commerce company on the list.
 In 2009, Blinds.com was given the Marketer of the Year Award by the American Marketing Association, in recognition of its innovative marketing strategy.
 In response to demand for window coverings that could be installed quickly and easily, CMO Daniel Cotlar led a partnership with a manufacturing vendor to design a window shade that could be installed without tools or adhesive.
 This led to the company's patent-pending Instafit shade product.
 In January 2014, Blinds.com was acquired by The Home Depot.

 Compact Power Equipment Inc.

 Power equipment rental company that prior to 2017 provided equipment to rental departments in over 1,000 Home Depots in North America.
 Acquired by The Home Depot on July 6, 2017.